cheeyeo/face_recognition/README.md

 These embedding features are serialized and used in the training process as input.

 The output of the model will be the identiy of each image which corresponds to the sub-directory name the image is stored in.
-These are one-hot encoded and used as the output labels in the training phase.
+These are integer encoded and used as the output labels in the training phase.

 ## 2. Test harness